 - a) Prepare a mobile phase: to chromatographic chamber measure 30 ml ethyl acetate and 20 ml methanol.
 Cover the chamber immediately with glass lid, mix well by shaking and left it closed for at least 15 minutes to saturate the inner space with solvent vapors.

 - b) Prepare the sheet for thin-layer chromatography: with a soft pencil (not pen!) mark the start as a line along a shorter side of the sheet, about 1 cm from the edge.
-Make 5 points on the line in roughly equal distances from each other and from the margins.
-At the opposite edge mark which sample will be applied to each position
+Make 5 points on the line in roughly equal distances about 1.5 cm from each other and about 2 cm from the margins.
+At the opposite edge mark which sample will be applied to each position.

 - c) Apply the samples of drugs (5 μ l each) in the following order:

 - 1: furosemide

 - 2: diclofenac

 - 3: tramadol

 - 4: mirtazapine

 - 5: metoprolol

 Keep the sample vials closed and always take a new clean pipette tip for a new sample!
-Dry all the starts with a hair dryer.
+Wait until the applied samples get completely dry.

 - d) Place the sheet into the chromatographic chamber with mobile phase.
-Leave the chromatograms to develop 10-20 minutes. - e) When the mobile phase has reached at least two thirds of the sheet, remove the chromatogram and immediately mark the solvent front with pencil. - f) First step in detection consists of placing the chromatogram (without drying) under the UV light (366 nm).
-Mark any fluorescent spots with pencil. - g) Next, in the fume hood spray the (still wet) chromatogram with the Marquis reagent (Caustic!).
+Allow the chromatograms to develop 10-20 minutes. - e) When the mobile phase has reached at least two thirds of the sheet, remove the chromatogram and immediately mark the position of the solvent front with pencil. - f) First step in detection consists of placing the chromatogram (without drying) under the UV lamp.
+Inspect the sheet both under UVA and UVC and mark any fluorescent spots with pencil, or take a picture of the sheet. - g) Next, in the fume hood spray the (still wet) chromatogram with the Marquis reagent (Caustic!).
 Spray only lightly and gently from a distance, avoid washing out the chromatogram with the reagent!
 Bluish spot of tramadol will appear.
 Place the sheet to 95 °C for 3 minutes.
-Record the presence and appearance of all spots. - h) Spray the sheet with Mandelin reagent and heat in 95 °C until violet spot of metoprolol becomes visible (about 3 minutes).
-Review the sheet and record the presence and appearance of all spots. - i) Finally, spray the sheet with Dragendorff reagent.
+Record the presence and appearance of all spots in the visible light, UVA and UVC. - h) Spray the sheet with Mandelin reagent and heat in 95 °C until violet spot of metoprolol becomes visible (about 3 minutes).
+Review the sheet and record the presence and appearance of all spots in the visible light, UVA and UVC. - i) Finally, spray the sheet with Dragendorff reagent.
 Mirtazapine spot turns orange.
 Heat the sheet in 95 °C for about 1 minute the background fades, but the mirtazapine spot should still be evident.
 Evaluate the sheet again and record position and appearance of all spots.